putyourlightson/craft-htmx/README.md

 ## Variables

 The `craft.htmx` variable (and the shorthand version `hx`) is available in your twig templates.
-It makes available a `post` component as well as values provided by the [request headers](https://htmx.org/docs/#request-headers) in Htmx.
+It provides components as well as values passed in through the [Htmx request headers](https://htmx.org/docs/#request-headers).

 ### `craft.htmx.get`
 Creates a `get` component.